Hyperobjekt/dignity-and-debt/content/projects/an-open-letter-to-president-biden-scholars-support-your-promise-to-cancel-student-debt.md

 Emily Zackin, Associate Professor of Political Science, Johns Hopkins University

+Caitlin Zaloom, Professor of Social and Cultural Analysis, New York University

 Naomi Zewde, Assistant Professor of Health Policy, City University of New York

 Kathrin Zippel, Professor of Sociology and Anthropology, Northeastern University